Retiring in Costa Rica: A Haven for US Expats

 Yes, US citizens can purchase and own property in Costa Rica.
-However, it’s important to work with a reputable real estate agent and lawyer to ensure a smooth transaction.
+However, working with a reputable real estate agent and lawyer is essential to ensure a smooth transaction.

 What are the residency requirements for retiring in Costa Rica?

-The residency process in Costa Rica is relatively easy and straightforward.
+The residency process in Costa Rica is relatively easy.
 Retirees can apply for a pensionado visa, which requires proof of a monthly pension income of at least $1,000 USD.

 How is the healthcare system in Costa Rica?